More results found.

 Did you know that one in nine jobs in the greater Los Angeles region are connected to the San Pedro Bay Port Complex? #1in9 is a new video series by the Port of Los Angeles, spotlighting some of its stakeholders, ranging from community members to major corporations.
 From glass artists to tugboat operators, the series highlights the different careers and industries supported by trade through the Port of Los Angeles and surrounding five-county region.

-This project involves the construction of a pedestrian bridge along Avalon Boulevard that will provide pedestrian access to the future Wilmington Waterfront Promenade.
+The Avalon Pedestrian Bridge will be the first of the two phases.
+It will provide safe and direct pedestrian access over the Pacific Harbor Rail Line train tracks and realigned Water Street to the future Wilmington Waterfront Promenade.
 In February 2017, the Los Angeles Harbor Commission approved a three-year, $1.5 million contract with engineering firm T.Y.
-Lin International to design the 1,300-foot-long walkway.
-The final design concepts include an arch bridge, entry plaza with an entry gateway feature, landscaping, hardscaping, parking, and other improvements.
+Lin International to design the 1,300-foot-pedestrian bridge.
 The total project cost is $23.8 million with Measure M grant funding of $8.1 million from Metro.
-Construction is expected to start in late 2021.
+Construction is expected to start in the summer of 2022.